Oleffa/LeagueAI/README.md

 2. Combining the masked and cropped images with game background To generate a large amount of training data that cover all regions of the game map, I generated a series of 200 screenshots from all over the map using the frame exporter script.
 Then the masked and cropped images from step 1 are randomly combined with the map screenshots using the bootstrap.py script.
-Since we place the images using a script it is possible to obtain the objects position in the image and thus automatically generate a label for it.
+Since the images are placed using a script it is possible to obtain the objects position in the image and thus automatically generate a label for it.

 To generate a large variety of screenshots the script can be adjusted to:
 - change the random amount of champions, minions and other objects